ianpetrarca/hicetnunc_api_guide/README.md

 - [Better Call Dev API](https://better-call.dev/)
 - ~~[Tezos Block Explorer](http://tzkt.io/)~~ (coming soon)

-To get data from the above APIs we must send a REST GET message to their public API endpoint URLs.
+To get data from the above APIs we must send a REST message to their public API endpoint URLs.
 This can be done using Node.js and the [Axios](https://www.npmjs.com/package/axios) library.

 Here is an example of using Node.js to request an OBJKT's data using Node.js:

 Check out more Node.js examples [here](/node-bcd)

 ```ruby
 async function getTokenInfo(id){